PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 #### 4.2.2.
 Character Creation:
 - **Character Management**:
-  - Cloning Character:
+  - Cloning Character: Allow the user to create a new character which is a copy of an existing one.

 - **Character Set Up**:
-  - Default Character:
+  - Skills selection: Permits the user to set a character' skills.
-    - Default set up:
+  - Attributes selection: Permits the user to set a character's attributes (special abilities, elements...).
-    - Template selection:
+  - Custom Character: Create and set up a new character from scratch.
-    - Stats selection:
+    - As long as we have set up other features like battle templates, stats tree and skills tree, we can apply each of them to our character.
-- AAA
+    - It's possible to name the character.

 #### 4.2.3.
 Stats Creation:
 - **Stats Trees Management**:
-  - Stats Tree Cloning:
+  - Stats Tree Cloning: Allow the user to clone an existing Stats Tree and create a copy.

 - **Setting up a Stat tree**:
   - Default stats: